15-417/817 HOT Compilation

 Labs

-• 15-417 students or teams may pick between several projects that are somewhat more loosely defined than Labs 1-5.
-Submission is of code (which may or may not be autograded), plus a templated write-up (which is manugraded), both of which are due at the end of the semester.
+• 15-417 students or teams may pick between several projects that are somewhat more loosely defined than Labs 1-4, or design their own project.
+Submission is of code (which is not autograded), plus a templated write-up, both of which are due at the end of the semester.
 15-417 students may also opt for a more open-ended projects (see below).

 Late Policy